agouliel/agouliel/README.md

 I am a Senior Software Engineer living in Greece.
 My current company is Ionia Management.
 Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, and Intrasoft International.

-Education:
-National Technical University of Athens - Electrical and Computer Engineering Carnegie Mellon University USA - MSc in Information Networking
+Education: National Technical University of Athens (Electrical and Computer Engineering) and Carnegie Mellon University USA (MSc in Information Networking).

 <!--
 **agouliel/agouliel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.